 Here’s another great example: “Feliz Año Nuevo” literally means, “Happy New Year” (where “Feliz” = happy, “Año” = Year and “Nuevo”=New).
 If you change that to “Feliz Ano Nuevo” you land in “Happy New Anus” and I really think it’s highly improbable that you ever find yourself in a situation where congratulating a person on acquiring a new asshole would be deemed appropriate.

 The EU may think it’s not that big a deal but it is (*).
-The attempts of certain entities to eliminate such a distinctive character from the Spanish alphabet are,hence, quite infuriating to many of us.
-It’s no different to me than trying to eliminate the entire Chinese alphabet for the sake of “trading convenience” or “global normalization”.
+The attempts of certain entities to eliminate such a distinctive character from the Spanish alphabet are, hence, quite frustrating to many of us.
+It’s no different to Spanish speakers than if we were to propose eliminating the entire Chinese alphabet for the sake of “trading convenience” or “global normalization”.
 Would anybody ever propose that and have any realistic expectation of success?
 Of course not.

 So back in the day I came up with a fun design to protest against it and proceeded to put it up for sale in an online shop (making NO profit whatsoever for myself, just for fun) so that others could carry the message around in case anybody ever wanted to.